techidaily/site-facebook/source/_posts/decoding-and-rectifying-common-social-network-issues-your-guide-to-fixing-them.md

 ## 7\.
 Block Annoying App Invites

  Facebook features hundreds of games, nearly all of them designed to waste your time and//or take your money.
-If you're sick of friends pleading for extra lives in Facebook games, you can[block all Facebook invites and requests](https://www.makeuseof.com/tag/complete-guide-blocking-facebook-invites/) by game or by person.
+If you're sick of friends pleading for extra lives in Facebook games, you can [block all Facebook invites and requests](https://www.makeuseof.com/tag/complete-guide-blocking-facebook-invites/) by game or by person.

  To do this, take another trip to**Settings & privacy > Settings > Privacy** and pick the**Blocking** tab on the left this time.
 Find the**Block app invites** section, click**Edit** , and enter the name of any friend who's invited you incessantly.
 You'll automatically block all game requests from them in the future.
 This won't affect any other interactions with them on Facebook.

  If you'd like, you can also enter an app's name in the**Block apps** field.
 This will prevent it from contacting you and using your non-public Facebook information.
-If desired, use the other fields here to granularly[block people on Facebook](https://www.makeuseof.com/how-to-block-facebook/) through various channels.
+If desired, use the other fields here to granularly [block people on Facebook](https://www.makeuseof.com/how-to-block-facebook/) through various channels.

 ![Facebook Blocking Menu](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/facebook-blocking-menu.jpg)

 ## 8\.
 Change the Facebook Interface to Your Liking

  You can't change many interface elements of Facebook through the default options.
-If you want to take your Facebook customization to the next level, you'll need to install[a Facebook-transforming browser extension](https://www.makeuseof.com/tag/15-extensions-transform-facebook-experience/) .
+If you want to take your Facebook customization to the next level, you'll need to install [a Facebook-transforming browser extension](https://www.makeuseof.com/tag/15-extensions-transform-facebook-experience/) .

- The best one is[Social Fixer](https://socialfixer.com/download.html) .
+ The best one is [Social Fixer](https://socialfixer.com/download.html) .
 It's available as a browser extension for Chrome, Firefox, Safari, and Opera.
 Once you install Social Fixer, it makes several improvements out of the box.

  To tweak how it runs, click the wrench icon that it shows in the upper-right corner of every Facebook page, followed by**Social Fixer Options** on the resulting menu, to customize your Facebook experience.